Hayat-Jemal/Uber-Clone/plan.md

 6,Add the pickup and dropoff  as markers on the map 7,add a auto zoom to be able to zoom into the markers 8,pass in location data into confirm page
+9,use the passed in data to put it on map
+10,create the HTML for ride selector
+11,calculate the price of the uber
+12,add Login